 Due to the business nature of the Group, the volume of energy consumption, electricity consumption and water consumption are considered as relatively low, in particular water consumption is very minimal.
 As mentioned in the Aspect A1 section, the Group has formulated policies and procedures relating to the environmental management, including energy management.
-Electricity consumption and petrol consumption account for a substantial part of the carbon emission for the Group.
+Electricity consumption accounts for a substantial part of the carbon emission for the Group.